SimoneLombardi/RT2_literature_review/READ_ME.txt

 	Simone	: Scopus

 --- NEXT Meeting --- monday 10 (maybe)
-Start appling the exclusion criteria
+Start applying the exclusion criteria

 - Evaluation -
-1. Time
+1. Time - How much time does the certain approach to accomplish the task?
-2. Complexity
+2. Platform availability  or  Familiarity - How familiar or how far the base of the paper is famous?
+Example - In Planning a paper they developed the whole stuff on the basis of PDDL which is quite familiar in the Robotics world.
-3. Platform availability
+3. Flexibility - How flexible is the approach according to the dynamic environment?
-4. Flexibility
+4. Ease of use - It means the amount of effort, the user will implement on the physical environment.
+(Implementation part).